-Dry needling is acupuncture in which an acupuncture point that has become reactive (exquisitely tender to palpation), commonly known in the West as a trigger point, is punctured with an acupuncture needle to treat, cure, mitigate, or prevent a disease or condition, in particular a musculoskeletal disease or condition .
+Dry needling is acupuncture in which an acupuncture point that has become reactive (exquisitely tender to palpation), commonly known in the West as a trigger point, is punctured with an acupuncture needle to prevent or treat a disease or condition, in particular a musculoskeletal disease or condition .

 Dry needling is not new.
 It was described in the first century BCE in the Yellow Emperor’s Inner Classic (traditional Chinese: 黃帝內經; pinyin: Huáng Dì nèi jīng), the foundational text of Chinese medicine .

 As exposed by the Dry Needling Adverse Event Tracking System (DNAETS) map, dry needling is unsafe when unqualified practitioners of acupuncture, such as physical therapists, perform it.

 Dry Needling Adverse Event Tracking System (DNAETS) Map

 To see some of the serious adverse events caused by unqualified practitioners of acupuncture, such as physical therapists, performing dry needling, click on the red-colored states in the DNAETS map below.
 The DNAETS map was updated on May 31, 2018.

 To report a serious adverse event caused by an unqualified practitioner of acupuncture, such as a physical therapist, performing dry needling, use the Dry Needling Adverse Event Reporting System (DNAERS) form.
 The National Center for Acupuncture Safety and Integrity (NCASI) will use the information as part of our legislative and administrative advocacy work.